longturn/freeciv21/docs/Coding/hacking.rst

 Data Structures
 ===============

-For variable length list of fx Units and Cities Freeciv21 uses a :code:`genlist`, which is implemented in :file:`utility/genlist.cpp`.
+For variable length list of fx Units and cities Freeciv21 uses a :code:`genlist`, which is implemented in :file:`utility/genlist.cpp`.
 By some macro magic type specific macros have been defined, avoiding much trouble.

 For example a Tile struct (the pointer to it we call :code:`ptile`) has a Unit list, :code:`ptile->units`; to